KANNIBALWEAR/K_OVERVIEW/README.md

 ## NOTES ON PACKAGING

-- Transparent Foil Bags with Stickers (Aoku style)
+- Transparent/Silver Foil Bags with Stickers (Aoku style)
+- Luxurious Feel of the Foil Poach (a special type of poach made from recycled plastic)
-- Black Minimal Boxes with Printed Item Wraps (See through panel too?)
+- Black Minimal Boxes with Printed Item Wraps (See through panel too?
+Perhaps not)
 - Minor Equipment (ME) Bonus with every order
 - Personal Item with each order (hand-written or custom message with the brands tagline + QR code)
 - Instruction Manual for every item included or via QR code leading to a Vimeo video